TheAlgorithms/algorithms-keeper/README.md

 A bot for [TheAlgorithms/Python](https://www.github.com/TheAlgorithms/Python) repository.
 This bot is highly inspired by the ones working for CPython repository which are [miss-islington](https://github.com/python/miss-islington), [bedevere](https://github.com/python/bedevere) and [the-knights-who-say-ni](https://github.com/python/the-knights-who-say-ni)

 ## Greet the user for installing the app
-Open an issue with the message greeting the user who either installed the app or added a new repository to the installed app.
+Open an issue with the message greeting the user who either installed the app or added a new repository to the installed app and then close the issue.

 ## Add and remove label to PRs when any test fails